terrycojones/rpnpy/README.md

   functions onto the stack and operate on them.
 * uses [readline](https://docs.python.org/3.14/library/readline.html) to keep
   a command history within and between sessions.

-I put a <a href="#background">Background</a> section at the bottom in case you're interested in why I wrote this.

 ## Installation